Hidden Harbor Tours®

-This tour goes up the East River to the former Brooklyn Navy Yard, passing under the Brooklyn and Manhattan Bridges.
+This tour starts in North River and goes down around tip of Manhattan then up the East River to the former Brooklyn Navy Yard, passing under the Brooklyn and Manhattan Bridges.
 The Navy Yard has three large graving docks and an active shipyard, as well as the home port of FDNY's fireboat division.
 We then travel south along the Brooklyn waterfront, passing the new Brooklyn Bridge Park and the Red Hook Container Terminal, Atlantic Basin, and Erie Basin, home of Hughes Brothers Barges and Reinauer Tugs.
 We continue into Gowanus Bay and along the Sunset Park waterfront, home of the former large Bush Terminals.
 We then cross over to the Statue of Liberty for a moment before returning to Pier 16.

 Newtown Creek Tour

 Our comfortable charter boat will travel the length of Newtown Creek.
 The tour will pause at many interesting locations for narration and discussion.
 Guest narrators will cover historical, environmental, and conservation issues as well as the current use of the creek for maritime purposes.